 It is surprising that even with a significant rise in cyberattacks in the government sector, many officials are still hesitant in implementing cybersecurity measures to address them.
 What is more shocking, is that they are unaware of the fact of how often they are being targeted.
 These are some of the issues for the government sector to become a victim of cyberattacks and threats.

 Defining Cyber Threats

 Cyber attackers are not lenient on those who are unprepared, especially in the government sector.
 Apart from developing newer threats, that IT departments are unaware of, cyber attackers also rely on using the old ways of phishing and ransomware, as such methods have still proven to be effective and successful.
 Moreover, they are easy to launch.
-Needless to say, an overworked employee is likely to cause error, and threats actors are always ready to abuse these errors.
-One simple error of logging into an illegitimate phishing website, can result in huge financial losses and damages for the government.
+Needless to say, an overworked employee is likely to cause an error, and threats actors are always ready to abuse these errors.
+One simple error of logging into an illegitimate phishing website can result in huge financial losses and damages for the government.

 Threat actors continuously work around the clock to break protection barriers, and over the years they have managed to dodge Multi-Factor Authentication protections such as SMS and OTPs authentication methods, which can now be intercepted by attackers.